dragonfly-science/dragonfly-website/content/what-we-do/artificial-intelligence/content.md

 # Speech Recognition

-AI has made major inroads into speech recognition (also known as speech-to-text or STT); the days of Hidden Markov models and separate phonetic, acoustic and language models are long gone.
+AI has made major inroads into speech recognition (also known as speech-to-text or STT); the days of Hidden Markov models and separate phonetic, acoustic, and language models are long gone.
 In the latest generation of models, such as OpenAI's Whisper, significant progress has even been made on the tricky problem of understanding the New Zealand accent!

 Dragonfly first became involved in neural network-based speech recognition back in 2015, when we built the Kōkako platform for Te Māngai Pāho, New Zealand’s Māori broadcasting agency.
 This allowed iwi radio stations to have segments of spoken and sung te reo Māori automatically detected in their programme material, sparing the considerable manual analysis that was previously necessary to meet their funding conditions.